Advice

 Lacking motivation to revise?
-If you find yourself daydreaming about the Summer, brewing your fifth cup of tea of the hour, or worse aimlessly scrolling through social media rather than revising - you've come to the right place.
+If you find yourself daydreaming about the holidays, getting your fifth drink of the hour, or worse aimlessly scrolling through social media rather than revising - you've come to the right place.

 1. Start with something interesting

 If you're struggling to get motivated, make your first task one of the most interesting or enjoyable.
 This will help ease you into it, allow you to find your flow, and get you in the right mindset for more challenging tasks.
 You're also more likely to retain information on subjects you enjoy so this a nice positive way to kick off your revision.
-Perhaps leave those quadratic equations until this afternoon?
+Not sure what works best for you?
+Find your revision style and discover study techniques that work for you.

 2. Have a go at past papers